bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 - User experience in the events section:

-  - The selection of size, colour and type of font, helps the user to identify quickly the name of the event and the button for registring.
+  - The selection of size, colour and type of font, helps the user to identify quickly the name of the event and the button for registering.

   - The icons give important visual information about the event (location, date, author, number of participants) and help the user to navigate through the information provided.

+  -The colour animation on the attending icon gives

    - The clickable button is easy  to identify, as it stands alone on the right corner, besides it gives straight and intuitive access to the new user who wants to register for an upcoming event.